-It’s essential you work with a workers compensation attorney when filing a third-party claim.
-In most cases, you’ll hire an attorney who specializes in workers’ compensation claims to help you with your workers’ comp claim and another attorney specializing in personal injury to help with your civil lawsuit.
-The workers’ comp attorney you speak to can better explain the process and who you need to work with in your initial meeting.
+It’s essential you work with a workers compensation lawyer when filing a third-party claim.
+In most cases, you’ll hire a workers compensation lawyer who specializes in workers’ compensation claims to help you with your workers’ comp claim and another attorney specializing in personal injury to help with your civil lawsuit.
+The workers compensation lawyer you speak to can better explain the process and who you need to work with in your initial meeting.

-Why is It Important to Hire a Carrollton Workers’ Compensation Attorney?
+Why is It Important to Hire a Carrollton Workers Compensation Lawyer?